 - 1 tablespoon water

-- Season each piece of salmon with salt, pepper, and paprika.
+- Season each piece of salmon with salt.
 Set aside.

 - Heat the olive oil in a skillet or pan over low heat.
 Add the garlic and ginger then sauté for about a minute or until fragrant.
-Stir in the honey and water then add in the lemon juice last; stir well.
+Stir in the maple syrup and water then add in the grated apple last; stir well.
 If too reduced add more water.

 - Pat salmon dry with a paper towel then add the salmon to the sauce in the pan.
 Cook the salmon fillet for approx. 3-4 minutes or until golden.
 Continuously baste the tops with the pan juices.
-When done, drizzle with the sauce and serve with a side of salad of choice or rice.
+When done, drizzle with the pan and lemon juice, and serve with a side of salad of choice or rice.